jaxon-php/jaxon-dialogs/README.md

 This package defines 3 config options to set the default library to be used resp. for modal, alert and confirmation dialogs.
 A 4th config option allow to load additional libraries into the page.

-Specific options can also be set for each library in use.
+Specific options can also be set for each library.

 ```php
     'dialogs' => array(